cwi-dis/igor/README.md

 are used for normal storage, no attributes, so the data structures can easily be represented in JSON or some other form.

 On top of that an XPath 1.0 implementation (currently ``py-dom-xpath`` but again: could be replaced for efficiency reasons) to allow searching, selecting and combining (using expressions) of database elements.

-On top of that is a webserver (based on ``web.py``) that allows REST-like access to the database (GET, PUT, POST and DELETE methods), by default on port 9333.
+On top of that is a webserver (based on ``web.py``, using either _http_ or _https_ access) that allows REST-like access to the database (GET, PUT, POST and DELETE methods), by default on port 9333.
 The server handles conversion between the internal (XML) format and external XML, JSON or plain text format.

 In addition to database access, the web server exposes internal functionality (for example to save the database), more general XPath expressions over the database and plugin modules.
 It can also serve static content and template-based content (using the web.py template functionality and data from the database).

-Finally there is an ``actions`` module, populated from a special section of the database, that allows actions to be triggered by events.
+Then there is an ``actions`` module, populated from a special section of the database, that allows actions to be triggered by events.
 Here, _actions_ are REST operations (on the database itself or on external URLs) using data constructed from the database, and _events_ are one or a combination of:

 - periodic timers,
 - specific incoming REST requests,
 - changes to database nodes that match specific XPath selectors.

+Igor has an optional capability-based access control mechanism that allows fine-grained control over which agent (user, external device, plugin, etc) is allowed  to do which operation.
+Human users can log in to the Igor server to gain access to their set of capabilities, external devices can carry their capabilities in requests.
+Igor can handle signing those capabilities with a secret key shared between the device and Igor.

+For convenience on a local subnet Igor can also function as a Certificate Authority (CA), signing the SSL certificates needed to allow trusted _https_ access between Igor and external devices (and any other local services you have).

-There is a command-line utility ``igorVar.py`` to allow access to the database REST interface from shell scripts.
+There are a number of command-line utilities and Python modules, such as ``igorVar`` to allow access to the database REST interface from shell scripts, ``igorSetup`` to initialize and control the database or ``igorCA`` to access the Certificate Authority.

 ## Plugins